1996 – present (24 years)

 New York, New York, United States

-Fountains of Wayne is an American power pop band that formed in 1995.
-The group (not to be confused with Fountains) helped spearhead the 90s power pop revival and achieved breakout mainstream success with the 2003 Gold-certified album 'Welcome Interstate Managers', which spawned the smash top 10 hit "Stacy's Mom".
-Having achieved critical acclaim throughout their career, the band consists of Adam Schlesinger, Brian Young, Chris Collingwood, and Jody Porter, last releasing 'Sky Full of Holes' in 2011.
+Fountains of Wayne was an American power pop band that formed in 1995.
+The group helped spearhead the 90s power pop revival and achieved breakout mainstream success with the 2003 Gold-certified album 'Welcome Interstate Managers', which spawned the smash top 10 hit "Stacy's Mom".
+Having achieved critical acclaim throughout their career, the band consisted of the late Adam Schlesinger, Brian Young, Chris Collingwood, and Jody Porter, last releasing 'Sky Full of Holes' in 2011.